David Guetta discography

-French house DJ and producer David Guetta has released seven studio albums, eleven compilation albums, three extended plays, ninety-two singles (including seven as a featured artist), eleven promotional singles, and forty-two music videos.
+French DJ and record producer David Guetta has released seven studio albums, eleven compilation albums, three extended plays, ninety-nine singles (including eight as a featured artist), eleven promotional singles, and forty-two music videos.

 Guetta released his debut single "Nation Rap", a collaboration with French rapper Sidney, in 1990.
 His debut studio album, Just a Little More Love, was released in June 2002.
 It peaked at number six in France and was certified two times gold by the Syndicat National de l'Édition Phonographique (SNEP).
 Three of the album's singles attained commercial success in several European territories, including France and Belgium: "Just a Little More Love", "Love Don't Let Me Go" and "People Come People Go".
 Guetta Blaster, his second studio album, peaked at number 11 in France and produced four singles: "Money", "Stay", "The World Is Mine" and "In Love with Myself".

 In 2006, a mash-up of "Love Don't Let Me Go" and "Walking Away" by British electronic music band The Egg was released, entitled "Love Don't Let Me Go (Walking Away)".
-It performed well in Europe, peaking at number three in the United Kingdom and becoming a top forty hit in several other European countries.
+It performed well in Europe, peaking at number three in the United Kingdom and becoming a top-forty hit in several other European countries.
 June 2007 saw the release of Guetta's third studio album, Pop Life, which peaked at number two in France and was certified platinum by the SNEP.
-The album's lead single, "Love Is Gone", became a top ten hit in countries such as France, Sweden and the United Kingdom.
+The album's lead single, "Love Is Gone", became a top-ten hit in countries such as France, Sweden and the United Kingdom.
 It also gave Guetta his first chart entry on the United States Billboard Hot 100, where it peaked at number 98.
-Pop Life produced an additional four singles: "Baby When the Light", "Delirious "featuring UK singer/songwriter Tara McDonald, "Tomorrow Can Wait" and "Everytime We Touch".
+Pop Life produced an additional four singles: "Baby When the Light", "Delirious" featuring UK singer/songwriter Tara McDonald, "Tomorrow Can Wait" and "Everytime We Touch".